lost-fool/Adversary-Emulation-Plan/ReadMe_Solomon.md

 # Caldera
   - Caldera refers to an open-source framework used for automated adversary emulation, which is also commonly known as Red Teaming or Penetration Testing.
 This tool is designed to enable users to simulate real-world attacks, test the security defenses of a network or system, and provide a detailed report of the results.

-#Web Domains w/ Email Accounts
+-Web Domains w/ Email Accounts
   - Two domains were registered on godaddy one being cy7900team.com and another being cy79ooteam3.com.
   - Three email addresses were added to the domains solomon.ruzima@cy7900team3.com, brian.fields@cy7900team3.co and brianfields@cy79ooteam3.com.

-  #Caldera-srv
+  -Caldera-srv
-    - This is the virtual machine in the attack vpc on which the caldera tool is installed and run.
+    This is the virtual machine in the attack vpc on which the caldera tool is installed and run.
     Specifications
     OS: Debian Linux
     Machine Type: e2-standard-2
     CPUs: 2 vCPU
     Memory: 8 GBs

- #Caldera-client
+ -Caldera-client
  -This is the virtual machine in the attack vpc that is used to access the caldera services.
   OS: Windows server 2022
   Machine Type: e2-medium